What We Do

-- Advocacy and support for clients whose wishes are not being met or who are not getting adequate pain or symptom management.
+- Offer support for clients or their families to advocate for themselves if their wishes are not being met or who are not getting adequate pain or symptom management.

-- Meet with families to help facilitate discussions about the patient’s end-of-life wishes.
+- Meet with families to help facilitate discussions about the client’s end-of-life wishes.

 - Provide information and support to family members regarding the process of their loved one’s dying, what to expect and how they can best provide compassionate and helpful support.

-- Provide support and reassurance to the client as he/she navigates their way through the process of accessing medical aid in dying and encouraging the client/family to advocate for themselves.
-We are willing also to advocate for them if necessary, such as helping the client find physicians willing to prescribe and facilitate a conversation with physicians or hospice to help clients get needed services or adequate pain control.
+- Provide support and reassurance to the client as he/she navigates through the process of accessing medical aid in dying and encouraging the client/family to advocate for themselves.
+We also help the client find physicians and hospices willing to prescribe and encourage their having conversations with physicians or hospice to help them obtain needed services or adequate pain control.

-- We are able to bring an experienced, calm, peaceful and reassuring presence on the day of planned death, to help review instructions and provide moral support and comfort to both the client and family.
+- Bring an experienced, calm, and reassuring presence on the day of planned death.
+We also help review instructions and provide bedside support and comfort to both the client and family.